Wayne State Fieldhouse

 Wayne State Fieldhouse is a multi-purpose arena in Detroit.
 It serves as the home of the Wayne State Warriors (NCAA Division II) men's and women's basketball teams and the Motor City Cruise of the NBA G League.
 The arena is owned by Wayne State University.

 History

 On May 1, 2019, Wayne State University entered into a partnership with the Detroit Pistons to construct a new arena.
 The $25 million arena would be constructed near the corner of Trumbull and Warren Avenues.
 The Pistons' desire to bring their NBA G League affiliate closer to home was a factor in their decision since their affiliate, the Grand Rapids Drive, played 150 mi west of Detroit.
 There were discussions about bringing the Drive to Detroit, but the Drive's ownership indicated that it preferred to stay in the Grand Rapids area.
 The Pistons then purchased an existing G League franchise from the Phoenix Suns, the Northern Arizona Suns, and relocated the team to Detroit as the Motor City Cruise in 2021.

+Xtreme Fighting Championships held the XFC Detroit Grand Prix, the first mixed martial arts card at the arena, on June 2, 2023, headlined by John Lopez vs. Matt Lagou.

+On March 28, 2024, Wayne State Fieldhouse held Big Time Boxing USA: Carrillo vs. Rankin, with Juan Carrillo defeating Quinton Rankin via TKO in the main event match.

+TNA Wrestling held their Bound for Glory pay-per-view event at the arena on October 26, 2024, followed by the tapings of future episodes of their weekly shows Impact! and Xplosion the next day, making these two events the first professional wrestling shows that the Wayne State Fieldhouse has hosted.